quiltdata/t4/docs/Technical Reference.md

 Email [contact@quiltdata.io](mailto:contact@quiltdata.io), with the subodomain that you wish to access Quilt on (e.g. https://quilt.example.com) to obtain a license key.

+1. An **subdomain that is as yet not mapped in DNS** where users will access Quilt on the web.
+For example `quilt.mycompany.com`.

 ### AWS Service Catalog

 1. Email [contact@quiltdata.io](mailto:contact@quiltdata.io)